-Furthermore "IR 50/50 Rimfire Benchrest Matches will be discontinued until someone volunteers to be the Match Director."
+"IR 50/50 Rimfire Benchrest Matches have been discontinued until someone volunteers to be the Match Director."

 Welcome to the Mid Carolina Rifle Club Web page.
 The mission of MCRC is to promote the shooting sports.
 We provide a safe, convenient, fun place to shoot, with lots of organized activities.
 But, there's one thing we can't provide -SHOOTERS!
 That's what you have to do.
 So come join us and have fun shooting and in the process make freedom's sound ring.

 MCRC is also an opportunity!
 An opportunity for people to get involved with shooting.
 I didn't own a gun until about 12 years ago.
 My son was 6 then.
 I got him a Marlin Little Buckaroo and myself a Remington Nylon 66, both in .22LR, at the local Walmart - our first guns.
 Recently I took the family hunting.
 My wife, son, daughter and myself.
 That Saturday AM we all got a deer (my son got 2).
 It was the first for my wife and daughter, and for me too!
 We all learned to shoot at the MCRC range.
 Five clean shots, five deer.
 My daughter's deer ran 20 yards, the rest dropped in their tracks.
 As a family man, I was very pleased.
 MCRC contributed greatly to that experience.